 There are direct flights between the United States and most major cities in the world.
-For budget travelers like me, the question is “How do I get there cheaply?”
+For budget travelers like me, the question is, “How do I get there cheaply?”
 Here is an inside tip.
-From any major city, you may fly in first into Santiago, Chile and from there, hop into another airplane to Buenos Aires.
+From any major city, you may fly to South America, cities such as Santiago, Chile, and hop into another airplane to Buenos Aires.
 You could also get to the city by land from its nearby countries, but that’s if you have the luxury of time and patience for long-haul road trips.

 How to Get Around in the City

 Subte and Bus – The cheapest way to get from one barrio to another is by taking the underground subte or metro.
 Buses are also reliable and convenient.
-You must purchase the SUBTE card available at the metro stations and convenient shops.
+However, you must purchase the SUBTE card available at metro stations and convenience shops.

 Taxi – If you only have a limited time of stay and if your budget allows it, by all means, use the cab to get around.
 The good news is cab fares in Buenos Aires are generally cheap.
-However, there are taxi drivers in Buenos Aires that are known to rip off their passengers.
-Keep your eyes on the driver’s meter!
+However, some taxi drivers in Buenos Aires are known to rip off their passengers.
+So keep your eyes on the driver’s meter!

 Where I Stayed

-Infinito Hotel, Palermo – I wanted to stay in the city center, that is, a few miles to and from the (AEP) airport, and a stone throw away to some of my points of interest.
+Infinito Hotel, Palermo – I wanted to stay in the city center, a few miles to and from the (AEP) airport, and a stone’s throw away from some of my points of interest.
 Bravo!
-Infinito Hotel was exactly I was looking.
+Infinito Hotel was exactly what I was looking for.
 The quiet and safe vicinity of Palermo is a plus!

 Best Time to Visit

 Spring (September to November) and autumn (March to May) are the best seasons to visit the country due to the mild climate during these months.
-June to August, however, are the months when airfares from North America sells like hotcakes because who wants to travel when it is almost freezing?
+However, June to August are the months when airfares from North America sell like hotcakes because who wants to travel when it is almost freezing?
 Me, apparently.
 I made sure I packed that cute, stylish hot pink pea coat!